oddlama/embedded-devices/embedded-devices/README.md

 is in an experimental state.
 Until v1.0.0 is released there may be breaking changes at any time.**

-This project contains a collection of drivers for embedded devices, as well as a framework to make building drivers more streamlined and simple.
-As a user you get:
+This project contains a collection of drivers for embedded devices, as well as a framework to make building drivers easier and faster.

 - ✅ **Type-safe and ergonomic access** to all device registers and commands
 - 📚 **Thorough documentation** for each device based on the original datasheets
 - 🧵 **Supports both sync and async** usage for each driver - simultaneously if needed
-- 🧩 **Consistent interaction** with all devices following the same principles
 - 🧪 **Physical quantities** and units like °C/°F or Ω are associated to each value to prevent mix-ups and to allow automatic unit conversions

-Please refer to the list below for supported devices.
-For driver developers, this framework aims to make it a lot easier to write consistent and fully-featured drivers:

-- ✨ **Effortless, type-safe representation** of bit packed structs like registers or commands let's you capture exactly what has been specified in the datasheet
 - ⚡ **Zero-cost abstractions** for resource-efficient access to packed struct members
-- 🧰 **Unified framework** for building and extending drivers
-- 🔄 **Reusable codecs** to handle extended communication protocols (e.g. CRC checks over I2C/SPI)

-> This crate started as a proof-of-concept to show how sensor and device
-> drivers can benefit from a common framework, allowing new drivers to be added
-> with ease while being able to skip writing bus communication boilerplate over
-> and over again.

-This project contains of several crates:

-- [embedded-devices](./embedded-devices), contains the actual driver implementations for real hardware ICs
-- [embedded-devices-derive](./embedded-devices-derive), a proc-macro to reduce boilerplate for device definitions
-- [embedded-interfaces](./embedded-interfaces), provides the main abstractions for register- or command-based interfaces over I2C/SPI
-- [embedded-interfaces-codegen](./embedded-interfaces-codegen), a proc-macro to reduce boilerplate for interface definitions including bit-packed structs, enums and registers
+- 🚨 **Panic-free** in all situations and ready for use in high-reliability contexts

 ## Supported Devices